bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-10-21-black-christmas.md

 ---
 layout: post
-title: Black Christmas +<br>intro by Tara P
+title: Black Christmas +<br>intro by Tara Prem
 published: true
 date: 2023-10-21
 readtime: true
 categories: ['TARA PREM<br> REPRESENTING THE UNSEEN']
 tags: [Drama]
-metadata: 'UK 1973, 30 mins<br> Director: <Michael Lindsay-Hogg'
+metadata: 'UK 1977, 60 mins<br> Director: Stephen Frears'
-pdf: '2023-10-21-touch-of-eastern-promise.pdf'
+pdf: '2023-10-21-black-christmas.pdf'
 ---

 A bittersweet drama on a familiar theme – the frictions forced to the surface during a Christmas family get-together – Michael Abbensetts’ **Black Christmas** is an understated and affecting study of relationships, unexpressed pain and a tormented nostalgia for a distant home.